wax83/active_admin_playground/README.md

 It's also a nice addition to handle `CanCan::AccessDenied` errors application-wide by redirecting the users to the root URL and display a heart-warming message there, instead of throwing them an ugly error.
 This is done in the `ApplicationController`.

 And if we're already this thoughtful, why not hide all the links that can't be accessed anyway?

+### Step #12: Associate posts with users

+It'd be great to indicate who created what.
+And, besides, it'll be the basis of one of the features we'll develop later, so let's set up that nasty `has_many`/`belongs_to` relationship between the `User` and the `Post` model.
+Create a migration:

+    rails g migration associate_posts_with_users

+Add the column, then:

+    rake db:migrate

+We also need to edit the `PostsController`, the 2 models and the views to get a properly functioning feature.